Maycee Barber: Background

-Barber has a younger brother, Wyatt, who also is a mixed martial artist signed to Bellator.
+Barber has a sister, Emma, and a younger brother, Wyatt.
+Wyatt is also a mixed martial artist signed to Bellator.

 Mixed martial arts career

 Legacy Fighting Alliance

 Barber made her professional debut against Itzel Esquivel at LFA 14 on June 23, 2017.
 She won the fight by a first-round armbar submission.

 Barber was booked to face Mallory Martin at LFA 22 on September 8, 2017.
 She won the fight by unanimous decision.

 Barber faced Kaila Thompson at LFA 33 on February 18, 2018.
 She won the fight by a first-round submission.

 Barber faced Audrey Perkins at LFA 39 on May 4, 2018, in her final fight with the promotion.
 She won the fight by a second-round technical knockout, the first knockout victory of her professional career.

 Mayce Barber faced Jamie Colleen at Dana White's Contender Series 13 on July 17, 2018.
 She received a UFC contract after earning a stoppage in the third round.